nrb/resume/resume.rst

    * Began a framework based on Django_ and Celery_ for launching, managing, and reporting on jobs based on open source command line tools for monitoring environmental change.
 Originally prototyped in Erlang
    * Implemented a Django app to generate dynamic data for a Flash application meant to use static XML files.
    * Created web crawler that searched for words within poems on the web, and provided information on the pages it found for use with visualizations_ by an arts professor.
-   * Trained other programmers in better practices, like unit testing, source control, and bug tracking.

 :2006-2010: Network Administrator - `MapleTronics Computers`_.
 Managed internal network, as well as installing and managing networks, servers, and software for clients.